dreamineering/business-administration/docs/direction/kpis/productivity/saturation/README.md

 ## Timeblocking (Clinician) Appointments

 1. Always set an Appointment Type
-2. Only use one method to blockout leave
+2. Only use one method to block-out leave
 3. Check appointments are inside a schedule
 4. Check appointments are on the correct site